-Bacteria contain RNA and DNA in their cell that contain genetic code.
-They can live independently and can reproduce.
-Viruses on the other hand are intracellular organisms that require a living host such as a plant or an animal to multiply.
-They penetrate the cells of a host and live inside the cells.
+On the other hand, viruses are not living things and have no cells.
+However, they possess characteristics which lie between living and non-living things such as; they can evolve and have genes but, they do not metabolize nutrients, produce and excrete wastes, and cannot move around on their own.
+Likewise, they are intracellular parasitic organisms that require a living host such as a plant or an animal to multiply.
+Hence, they penetrate the cells of a host and live inside the cells.
 They change the genetic code of the cells of the host that starts to produce the virus.
-When enough baby viruses are produced by the cell, the cell bursts and the viruses penetrate into other cells of the host.
-Thus it can be said that viruses are not living things.
+When enough baby viruses are produced by the cell, the host cell bursts and the viruses come out and penetrate into other cells of the host.
+Thus, it can be said that viruses are not living things.

-Bacteria vs Virus
+Summary – Bacteria vs Viruses